LauroSilveira/appzara/README.md

 ```
 cd appzara/appzara
 ```
-To execute the Spring context put following command in your prompt:
+how to execute the Spring context put following command in your prompt:
 ```
 mvn spring-boot:run
 ```

-To stop
+And how to stop:
 ```
-CTRL C
+ctrl c
 ```

 In the Infraestructure module there is a PriceController with a GET endpoint with the following parameters: